Eric E. Sterling

 Mr. Sterling is admitted to the Supreme Court of the United States and the Supreme Court of Pennsylvania (inactive).
 He served on the adjunct faculty of George Washington Univ. and American Univ. in Washington, D.C.
 His analyses have been published in the Villanova Law Review, Valparaiso Law Review, Fordham Urban Law Journal, American Criminal Law Review, Temple Political & Civil Rights Law Review, Margins (Maryland's Law Journal on Race, Religion, Gender, and Class), the Journal of Religion and Spirituality in Social Work, Washington Post, Chicago Tribune, Los Angeles Times, Baltimore Sun, Houston Chronicle, Christian Science Monitor, Christian Social Action, Legal Times, Public Management, The Progressive, Law Enforcement News, and other journals.
 He has contributed to seven books, including Cannabinomics: The Marijuana Policy Tipping Point (2010), How to Legalize Drugs (1998), and Entheogens and the Future of Religion (1997).

-He is in his second term on the Alcohol and Other Drug Abuse Advisory Council of Montgomery County, MD, and serves as co-Vice Chair.
+He is in his second term on the Alcohol and Other Drug Abuse Advisory Council of Montgomery County, MD, and his first term as Chair.
+In September 2013, he was appointed by Maryland Governor Martin O'Malley to serve on the Natalie M. LaPrade Maryland Medical Marijuana Commission.
 He has served on the Mayor's Advisory Committee on Drug Abuse in Washington, D.C., on the Baltimore Mayor's Task Force on Drug Policy, and numerous civic organizations.
 He is co-Vice Chair of the Advisory Committee of the American Bar Association Health Law Section Task Force on Substance Use Disorders on which he has served since 1990.
 He is a past chair of the Criminal Justice Committee of the ABA Section of Individual Rights and Responsibilities.
 In 1999 he was honored with the Justice Gerald LeDain Award for Achievement in the Field of Law by the Drug Policy Alliance (then the Drug Policy Foundation).
 He was an assistant public defender in Delaware County, Pennsylvania from 1976 to 1979.

 Mr. Sterling has been quoted on the front pages of the New York Times, Washington Post, Chicago Tribune, USA Today, Christian Science Monitor, and Los Angeles Times.
 His expert analysis is used by Members of Congress, legislators, nationally syndicated columnists, major network television news programs, NPR, Pacifica Radio, 60 Minutes, Nightline, ABC 20/20, PBS Frontline, etc. He has been a guest on CNN, FOX, COURT TV, Donahue, Gil Gross, Diane Rehm, Jim Bohannon, Oliver North, etc. He has debated U.S. Senator Joseph Biden, Jr. (D-DE), then-chairman of the Senate Judiciary Committee; former U.S. Attorney General Edwin Meese III; then-DEA Administrator Robert Bonner; then-U.S. Rep. Bob Barr (R-Ga.), and other officials about the "War on Drugs."